EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 He gave a bow and went with the servants and maids to show them in.
 I curtsied as they went past us, not turning their head away from the entrance, however I saw the youngest turning backwards right before entering.

 The family of four consisted of my mustached uncle Gilbert, his dazzling wife Paulina, and their two sons, Levi and Julian.
 They both looked older than me.

 My mother let out a tired sigh, another carriage had arrived.
 Her hand left a crinkle in her newly ironed dress.

-A woman went up and curtsied.
-“Good to see you, father.”
-The best descriptor I found was that she looked sharp.
+The carriage rolled noisily across the

+The carriage bore the Nikodemus family crest, a black rose.
+Black was a color often seen in the Nikodemus Estate.
+My grandparents had black hair and so did their children.
+I had wandered into the portrait room, where I saw paintings of all the direct living members of the Nikodemus family.
+Father wasn’t included to be found in the room making it easy to see a pattern.
+All the grandchildren of Duke Nikodemus had black hair.

+The carriage stopped and an elegant woman stepped out.
+No one escorted her.
+Everything about her screamed sharp.
+Her jawline was sharp, her mouth was sharp and her eyes were sharp as a fox.
+Her black hair hung freely from her head with no embellishments, her only accessories being a pair of red earrings and the ring on her left hand.
+This had to be my aunt, Lady Grace.
+Her two daughters cemented that fact as they were escorted by the stationed knights.

+Lady Grace went up the stairs, her shoes rang out each time she took a step, and gave her father a perfect curtsy.

+“Good to see you, father.
+Have you been well?”

 “Where’s your husband?” he asked.

 “He is busy with his business.”

 “Will he be coming soon?”

 She looked up.
 “Who knows?”
+Her smile did not reach her eyes.

-I saw that the Duke wanted to say something, but two girls went up and gave their greetings before he had the chance.
+Before the Duke could say something, her two daughters had already lined up ready to give their greetings.

 “Greetings, Your Grace”.
 The older one gave a neat and concise greeting, she looked to be my age.

 “Hello grandpa\!”
 The younger one gave out a lively childlike greeting, befitting her age.

-“Raviel, why don’t you show them in?”
-To the left of him stood Raviel.
-She did the same as Alden and began showing them the way.
+The Duke gave a simple nod and told Raviel to show them in.

-My sharp-featured aunt went past my father, not even saying a word and stopped right in front of my mother.
+My sharp-featured aunt went past my father, not even saying a word to him, and stopped right in front of my mother.
 She looked down at my moms bowed head.

-“I see you came crawling back.”
+“I see you have come crawling back.”
 She spat.

 “Greetings, Lady Grace.”
-My mom still had her head bowed.
+My mom said, her head still bowed.

 “And this must be your daughter.”
-Her sharp eyes glared at me, her gaze felt like knives piercing me as she slashed me up and down.
-Having had her fill, she clicked her tongue and began walking away.
-Her heels clacked loudly in my ears as she marched with her two daughters in tow, who also looked at me.
+Her fox-like eyes glared at me.
+The gaze felt like sharp knives as they pierced into me before looking me up and down.
+She was most interested in my golden hair.
+She clicked her tongue and began walking away, the sound of heels followed her as she marched.

-The youngest came up to me.
-She had the same black hair and eyes as all the direct descendants of house Nikodemus, the only ones looking different were my other aunt, my mother, and I. Maybe my other uncle also had a different hair color, however, it was still easy to see that black hair symbolized house Nikodemus.
+Following their mother, the youngest looked at me and began walking towards me, leaving her mother’s side.
+She had the same black hair as her mother and her eyes appeared to be more akin to a cat’s than a fox.
+Her hair was styled into twintails, a red ribbon adorning each tail.

 “Who are you?”
-She asked me with eyes full of curiosity.
-Probably why a girl with blonde hair and blue eyes was present.
+She looked at me with eyes full of curiosity.

 “Hello, My name is Eshter.
 I am fourteen.”

 “Wow\!
-You’re the same age as my big sister, Estelle.
-Your names sound the same too\!\!”
-The young girl bounced excitedly up and down.
+You’re the same age as my big sister, your names sound the same too\!
+Estelle and Esther."
+The young girl bounced excitedly up and down, finding that fact funny.

 “Leah, you shouldn’t talk to her like that.”
-Her sister looked at me with dispassionate eyes.
+Her sister looked at me with uninterested eyes.

 “Why not?”
-Her little sister asked curiously.
+Her little sister asked.

-“You don’t need to introduce yourself to the servants.”
+“That’s because you don’t need to introduce yourself to the servants.”

 She smirked at me.